-9.14 INTERPRETATION
+7.12 INTERPRETATION

-9.14.1 It is intended that the boundaries of the land use classifications shown on Schedules A-1 and B-1 be considered as approximate and only where such boundaries are defined by roads, railways, rivers or other similar geographical features shall they be considered absolute.
+7.12.1 It is intended that the boundaries of the land use classifications shown on Schedules A-1 and B-1 be considered as approximate and only where such boundaries are defined by roads, railways, rivers or other similar geographical features shall they be considered absolute.
 It is also intended that the location of roads as indicated on Schedule A-1 and B-1 be considered as approximate and not absolute.
 Therefore, amendments to this Plan will not be required in order to make minor adjustments to the approximate land use boundaries or to the location of roads, provided the general intent of the Plan is preserved.
 Such minor deviations will not be reflected on Schedules A-1 and B-1.
+The development control areas shown on Schedules A-2 and B-2 shall be treated likewise.